 Self-care

 We can all do with a bit of self-care from time to time – but sometimes treating yourself can come with a large price tag.
 Luckily, there are many ways you can treat yourself on a budget.
 You can often find discounts for spa days or beauty treatments online, such as on voucher sites like Groupon and many salons have loyalty schemes.
 If you’re a regular somewhere, see if you can benefit from this.
 Or consider doing it yourself at home.
-An upfront cost in buying a home manicure kit or a foot spa can still give you the time to relax without the expense every time.*
+With some tranquil music and a home-made face mask you could bring the spa to you.

 Bring the joy

-We may be facing a cost of living crisis, but that doesn’t mean you should overlook the things you love in life.
-Research and forward planning could be all it takes to cut the cost of doing the things you love and bring more joy to your days.
+We may be facing the uncertainties of the cost of living crisis, but that doesn’t mean you should stop doing the things you love in life.
+A little bit of research and forward planning could be all it takes to cut the cost of doing the things you love and bring more joy to your days.